VedantiBhoyar/IP-Finder/README.md

-This is IP Address Finder Tool Using Java Swing
+This is IP Address Finder Tool Using Java Swing.
 In this project,I have use Java Swing( JFrame,JButton,TextField,JTextArea,JOptionPane),Java awt Event,Java networking.

 Let us discuss some terminologies regarding to this program , URL: URL is an acronym for Uniform Resource Locator.
 It points to a resource on the World Wide Web.
 The user have to Enter URL to find IP address in this program.
 Example of URL: www.linkedin.com , www.youtube.com etc.